 "Hedgewitch is an amazing book and is full of wonderful illustrations"!
-Our Reader Review Panel loved Skye McKenna's wonderful magical fantasy and this is a great opportunity to enjoy the first in the series before the publication of the next adventure Woodwitch, this March.
+Our Reader Review Panel loved Skye McKenna's wonderful magical fantasy and this is a great opportunity to enjoy the first, and second in the series Woodwitch, before the publication of the third in the series, Seawitch, at the end of September.

 Congratulations on the publication of Hedgewitch; a magical adventure story that envelops the reader in a wonderfully imaginative world.
 Where did the idea of the story come from and has Cassie always been at the centre?